Members can click here to download an ad-free version of this talk!

-PPE: Personal protective equipment covers items such as gloves, respirators, steel toe shoes, safety glasses, and ear plugs.
+PPE: Personal protective equipment covers items such as gloves, respirators, steel-toe shoes, safety glasses, and earplugs.
 Paint example: Provide a respirator that will protect the painter from the fumes of the paint.
-Also provide googles to protect the eyes and some type of coveralls to protect the skin.
+Also, provide goggles to protect the eyes and some type of coveralls to protect the skin.

 -Are we relying on a less effective safeguard instead of eliminating the hazard or implementing an engineering control during a work task onsite?